 Our bakery has always been a family affair.
-Eighty years after two sisters started the business, we live on today, led by father and son.
+Eighty five years after two sisters started the business, we live on today, led by father and son.

 1938 saw two sisters from Chicago, Nona MacKenzie and Blanche Rosenberger, open shop in their farmhouse five miles south of South Haven, Michigan.
 During WWII, they shared retail space with a downtown supermarket, burnishing a reputation for delicious baked goods.
 Within ten years, the business relocated to 315 Center Street, bringing aboard Nona’s retired Naval son, Gerald.